reachlightspeed/lightspeed-site/src/site/blog/announcing-lightspeed.md

 tags: post
 ---

-When my partner Dan and I first started talking about starting [Lightspeed, A Web Performance Optimization Consultancy](/ "Lightspeed: A Web Optimization Consultancy Homepage") in the beginning of this year, we never could have expected how a global pandemic would fundamentally change how people work, shop, socialize and entertain themselves as they lead their lives sequestered away in quarantine.
+When my partner Dan and I first started talking about starting [Lightspeed: A Web Performance Optimization Consultancy](/ "Lightspeed: A Web Optimization Consultancy Homepage") in the beginning of this year, we never could have expected how a global pandemic would fundamentally change how people work, shop, socialize and entertain themselves as they lead their lives sequestered away in quarantine.

 Increasingly, as more internet users move to spend more of their time online (and sites like state unemployment websites are bogged down with unprecedented demand) the case for web performance has never been stronger.